Indigo Hemp Grab-bag

 I acquired quite a lot of 55% Hemp / 45% Cotton yarn and I was so frustrated with all the knots in each skein of yarn, I almost threw it all away.
 I just couldn’t bear to do that however, so a couple summers ago I dyed the yarn in my Indigo Pot.

-Although I was very pleased with the beautiful various shades and depths of blue, I was disappointed to find it does crock when working with it.
-I wouldn’t want to wear this next to my skin.
+I was in love with the beautiful various shades and depths of indigo blue.
+However, I was disappointed to find it does crock when working with it, so I didn’t want to sell this to folks for knitting next-to-skin garments.

 It’s come time to admit to myself, I won’t get to this project, so I’ve divided up these skeinlets into grab bags.